NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

+### March 25, 2014

+-   When saving lidar tracks to file (by right-clicking on a track and selecting one of the Save Track options), a new column is written out listing the range of each lidar point.
+-   When running the Mapmaker tool, the output maplet file is now written out in FITS format.
+There is no label file saved out anymore but some information about the maplet is saved in the header portion of the FITS file.
+Also when loading in a maplet file (by clicking the Load button in the Mapmaker tab), the file must now be in FITS format.

 ### February 14, 2014

 -   When saving out polygons to file, area is now written out as